Khalidhassan3011/bd_info/README.md

-# BD_Info
+# BdInfo

-This Dart package provides structured data about the administrative divisions of Bangladesh.
-It includes information such as division names, ISO codes, establishment years, demographic statistics, and geographic details.
-This package is designed to facilitate easy access to essential data points for developers working with geographic and demographic data related to Bangladesh.
+`BdInfo` is a Dart package that provides information about the divisions, districts, and upazilas of Bangladesh.
+It is designed to be simple and easy to use, allowing developers to quickly access and utilize the information in their applications.

 ## Features